Cielquan/py-cokiecutter/{{cookiecutter.project_name}}/docs/source/usage.rst

-.. highlight:: console

 Usage
 =====

-See the :ref:`api:API` section.

-.. highlight:: default
+Please see the :ref:`api:API` section for information on the different functionality.